Cecil Kellaway: Paramount

+Television

 On American television, he made a guest appearance in 1959 on Perry Mason as chemist Darrell Metcalf in "The Case of the Glittering Goldfish", and he received a billing credit in that episode equal to Raymond Burr's.

 Kellaway then guest-starred two years later on CBS's Western series Rawhide, portraying the character MacKay in the episode "Incident in the Middle of Nowhere".

 In 1954 he guest starred as "old codger" Kirby in Episode 24 on the second season of the television show Make Room for Daddy, later renamed The Danny Thomas Show.

 He also made appearances in the television series Whirlybirds, The Millionaire, The Ann Sothern Show, Harrigan and Son, Hennesey, Johnny Ringo, The Twilight Zone, The New Breed, Adventures in Paradise, Mr. Smith Goes to Washington, Follow the Sun and Ben Casey, as well as the television movie Destination Space.

 Kellaway was in Francis of Assisi (1961), Tammy Tell Me True (1961), Zotz!
-(1962), The Cardinal (1963), Hush… Hush, Sweet Charlotte (1964), and Quick, Let's Get Married (1964).
+(1962), The Cardinal (1963), Hush...
+Hush, Sweet Charlotte (1964), and Quick, Let's Get Married (1964).

 In 1963 he guest starred as museum curator Wilbur Canfield in Episode 19 on the first season of the television show My Favorite Martian.
 In 1964 he played Santa Claus in the "Visions of Sugarplums" episode of Bewitched.
 In 1968, Kellaway played the part of a lonely, ultra-wealthy much older suitor of Ann Marie (played by Marlo Thomas) in the season 2, episode 30 of That Girl.
 Other TV appearances included Valentine's Day, Burke's Law, The F.B.I., and The Greatest Show on Earth.